sathishsuresh2000/news_api/README.md

 * Layering architecture with singleton patten has been adopted.
 * config module is used to manage configs.
 * Two APIs /api/news and /api/news/search are introduced.

+## Testing Approach
+* Manually tested and unit test cases are added using Jest.
+* For /api/news api , specs are added to ensure response structure, handling errors from gnews and returning to user and also ensure lang is passed correctly.
+* For /api/news/search, unit test cases are added to ensure q query params is passed, search results are cached and returned from cache for subsequent requests for same query params.

 ## API Changes